TeeTohr/Bouncing-Pixels---Streamer-Toolkit-by-TeeTohr/Readme.md

 Dock doesn't control the logo:
 - Make sure both the Browser Source and Dock are loaded (refresh both if needed)
 - Check that both files are in the same folder (all files should stay in their original folder)
-- Right-click on the Browser Source → Interact, then try the Dock again
+- Right-click on the Browser Source, Interact, then try the Dock again

 Image not loading:
 - Check that the image file exists in /images folder